 As an investment manager CCLA IM makes the decisions to deal and subsequently either transmits or actually executes these decisions on behalf of clients.
-CCLA IM will, when executing orders (either directly with counterparties or passing orders to third party brokers for execution), take all sufficient steps to obtain the best possible result on behalf of its clients (‘best execution’).
-This Order Execution Policy sets out how CCLA IM will seek to achieve best execution.
+CCLA IM will, when executing orders (either directly with counterparties or passing orders to third party brokers for execution), take all sufficient steps to obtain the best possible result on behalf of its clients (“Best Execution”).
+This Execution Policy sets out how CCLA IM will seek to achieve Best Execution.
 For the purposes of this policy, CCLA refers to CCLA Investment Management Limited.

-This policy is intended to function as a guideline for ensuring best execution by the investment making teams within CCLA.
+This Execution Policy is intended to function as a guideline for ensuring Best Execution by the investment making teams within CCLA.
 It is not intended to be interpreted or applied in a rigid manner that unnecessarily restricts or limits CCLA’s ability to achieve the best result for clients in any given situation.
-Please note that although the procedures set out in this policy are generally expected to produce the best possible result for clients, there is no guarantee that circumstances will enable this to be achieved in every single transaction.
+Please note that although the procedures set out in this Execution Policy are generally expected to produce the best possible result for clients, there is no guarantee that circumstances will enable this to be achieved in every single transaction.

-This policy is owned and overseen by the CCLA Investment Committee.
+This Execution Policy is owned and overseen by the CCLA Investment Committee.

-This policy applies in respect of financial instruments (as such terms are defined for the purposes of MiFID and the FCA Handbook) where CCLA executes orders directly with counterparties or transmits orders to third party brokers for execution.
+This Execution Policy applies in respect of Financial Instruments (as such terms are defined for the purposes of MiFID and the FCA Handbook) where CCLA executes orders directly with counterparties or transmits orders to third party brokers for execution.
 Therefore, throughout this Execution Policy, references to execution of orders should be interpreted as executing orders directly with counterparties or passing orders to third party brokers for execution.
-CCLA will be arranging deals for clients whether by way of (i) arranging and executing purchases or sales of listed securities, loans, bonds, or other instruments in the secondary market or (ii) arranging and executing participations in primary transactions, including new loan or bond financings.
-Execution of ancillary transactions such as the execution of foreign exchange or other derivative transactions (‘ancillary transactions’) shall also be covered by this policy.
-Some of these transactions may not be regarded as ‘financial instruments’ (for example loan agreements).
+CCLA will be arranging deals for clients whether by way of (i) arranging and executing purchases or sales of listed securities, loans, bonds or other instruments in the secondary market or (ii) arranging and executing participations in primary transactions, including new loan or bond financings.
+Execution of ancillary transactions such as the execution of foreign exchange or other derivative transactions (“Ancillary Transactions”) shall also be covered by this Execution Policy.
+Some of these transactions may not be regarded as “financial instruments” (for example loan agreements).
 However, in line with CCLA’s commitment to high regulatory standards, it will seek to apply equivalent compliance standards to all transactions as part of its best practices.

 CCLA’s strategies and order types